 GDPR offshore transfersWe will not transfer GDPR Data about a person to any country or organisation outside of the European Union, except:

-- as reasonably necessary for us to provide or procure the provision, or maintain or improve, the wizard creation, instruction collection and document generation functions of the platform; or
+- as reasonably necessary for us to provide or procure the provision, or maintain or improve, the instructions form creation, instruction collection and document generation functions of the platform; or

 - as instructed by the person.